vectortree/cloud-drive-sharing-manager-app/README.md

 # GETTING INTO THE PROJECT
-This System can be extended to two cloud services, Google Cloud Service and Microsoft OneDrive.
+This system can be extended to two cloud drive services, Google Cloud Drive and Microsoft OneDrive.

 ### Main Login Page
 <center><img src = "https://user-images.githubusercontent.com/78739450/194716972-8448549f-ec45-4ae0-b359-28d198063134.png" width = "60%" height = "60%"/></center>

-_This page is the first page of our website for login, and users can see the logo and the login button to each cloud services._
+_This page is the first page of our website for login, and users can see the app logo and the login button for each of the cloud drive services (i.e., Google Cloud Drive and Microsoft OneDrive)._

 ### User Profile
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717092-a4c90817-86ce-414f-9030-5bb697cd0d17.png" width = "60%" height = "60%"/></center>

-_Once users successfully logged in, it will rederect to the user's profile that the user can see their information.
+_Once a user successfully logs in to a cloud drive service, it will redirect to the user's profile where the user can see their information.
-In the User Profile page, user can edit their account information and they can also manage access control requirement, add requirement or can edit the previous requirements.
+In the User Profile page, the user can edit their account information and manage their access control requirements (i.e., add requirements or edit previous requirements).
-Also user can view all kind of the snapshots and recent queries that they made before._
+Additionally, users can view their file-sharing and group-membership snapshots and search query history._

 ### Violation
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717029-fbca99bd-c788-4267-b5a8-438daf4da7df.png" width = "60%" height = "60%"/></center>

-_When user click the "check requirement" button, it will check if there's any violation in this current snapshot with the current requirements, and if there is, the violation alert will be occured._
+_When the user clicks on the "Check requirements" button, it will check the current snapshot against the user's access control requirements, and if there exist violations, the user will be alerted of the violations and will be able to see all occurring violations._

 ### Manage Requirements
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717028-80d2a398-c62b-437e-97e2-a3f5f7efb237.png" width = "60%" height = "60%"/></center>

-_When user clicks to add or edit button for the requirements, they can get this pop-up page, and can type the requirement name and make requirement using query and adding access control._
+_When the user clicks the "Add" or "Edit" button for the requirements, this pop-up page will be displayed, and they can type the requirement name and make requirement using query and adding access control._

 ### Home page
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717026-a06f6a49-0b5b-4743-8141-29fcee9169c2.png" width = "60%" height = "60%"/></center>

-_This is the main page of drive service, user can see the files within current snapshot, and also can either choose what drive service they will use in the sidebar._
+_This is the main page of the cloud drive sharing manager.
+By default, users can see all files within the current snapshot, and can select the cloud drive service they will use in the sidebar._

 ### Search Bar
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717025-7621ebe4-f673-475b-a7fb-a4c00dd4e079.png" width = "60%" height = "60%"/></center>

-_When user clicks the search bar, the user can view the previous recent queries with the dropdown box, and can edit easily only with click once._
+_When the user clicks the search bar, the user can view their search query history with the dropdown box, and can select and edit an existing query easily by clicking on the desired query._

 ### Query Builder
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717021-6e1a8fea-cdfb-4513-8667-09e333b9b5c4.png" width = "60%" height = "60%"/></center>

-_When user clicks the little icon at the end of the search bar, the pop-up for query builder will be shown, and the user can make the query more easily._
+_When the user clicks the little icon at the end of the search bar, the query builder UI will be shown, and the user can construct the search query more easily using this._

 ### Create Snapshot
 <center><img src = "https://user-images.githubusercontent.com/78739450/194720332-6f24cbdd-e6ba-47a5-86b2-4820bcdb3572.PNG" width = "60%" height = "60%"/></center>

-_When user clicks the camera icon, the pop-up for creating snapshot will be appear, and user can select either the file-sharing snapshot or group membership snapshot.
+_When the user clicks the camera icon, the pop-up for creating a snapshot will appear, and the user can select either to create a file-sharing snapshot or group-membership snapshot.
-They can type the snapshot's name, and if they select the group-membership snapshot, they can find the group and add it in this snap shot._
+They can create a name for the snapshot, and if they select the group-membership snapshot, they can find the group and add it in this snapshot.

 ### Edit Snapshot
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717020-01514b33-6413-4061-b4f8-d34592972147.png" width = "60%" height = "60%"/></center>

-_To change the snapshot, if user click the E icon next to the camera icon, they can see the smapp dropdown box and can choose one snapshot between all of the snapshots that user made before._
+_To change the snapshot, if the user clicks the E icon next to the camera icon, they can see a dropdown box consisting of all the user's snapshots and select a snapshot to use._

 ### Folder Information
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717018-568fb92c-8eee-4842-b968-d7648077aa29.png" width = "60%" height = "60%"/></center>

-_To see the files' metadata,user can click the file or folder once, and the righr side bar will be shown to the user.
+_To see file metadata, the user can click the file or folder once, and a right sidebar will be shown to the user.
 It will include access information and sharing option.
-And also the can update or add the user account in this page._
+And they can also update or add a user account in this page._

 ### Update Sharing
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717017-43e802b8-f387-4695-b800-240f083e9cd1.png" width = "60%" height = "60%"/></center>

-_To make multiple files updating sharing information at once, drag the files and click right-click-button, and click the "change sharing"._
+_To update sharing information for multiple files at once, the user can select multiple files in the main screen, and click "Change sharing"._

 <center><img src = "https://user-images.githubusercontent.com/78739450/194717016-7c4fa81b-5b50-4c85-9838-0061946a486e.png" width = "60%" height = "60%"/></center>

-_And it will leads to this pop-up that can change the sharing settings at once.
+_And it will lead to this pop-up that can change the sharing settings at once.
-Users can view, add and update the users' access information, and can also add group account in the add permission section._
+Users can view, add, and update the users' access control requirements, and can also add group accounts in the add permission section._

 ### Analyze Sharing
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717015-1cec5f4d-205a-4445-a5a7-8bc472e895e6.png" width = "60%" height = "60%"/></center>

-_This page is to showing the result of sharing analysis. user can go through the option in the left side bar._
+_This page shows the result of any sharing analysis performed on the snapshot (or a selected subset).
+The user can go through the option in the left side bar._